-If you are on the hunt for a Swiss Army Knives with a lot of tools, but want something different from the Vic Swiss Champ, then the Vic EvoGrip S54 can be an ideal choice for you.
+If you are on the hunt for a Swiss Army Knife with a lot of tools but want something different from the Vic Swiss Champ, then the Vic EvoGrip S54 can be an ideal choice for you.
 The Wenger design and low availability make it a premium and rare SAK to own.

 While the Delemont Collection SAKs usually have better availability in online marketplaces, I always find the Victorinox EvoGrip S54 out-of-stock on Amazon.

 Wenger Ranger Series

 Wenger was the first to integrate the concept of SAK into larger models, as big as 120mm.
 These were called the Wenger Ranger series of Swiss Army Knives.